vicshi06/My-Neetcode-Notes/Neetcode/7 - Trees.md

 - all the basic height method for a tree (DFS + BFS)

 ## [Balanced Binary Tree](https://leetcode.com/problems/balanced-binary-tree/)
+- remember that we shouldn't only start from the root
 - use bottom top approach
 	- evaluating the sub tree and returning two information.
 Whether it is balanced and its height
 	- so we don't have to double count each node

 ## [Diameter of Binary Tree](https://leetcode.com/problems/diameter-of-binary-tree/)
+- remember that we shouldn't only start from the root
 - same as the previous question, returns multiple variables to keep track of max length

 ## [Same Tree](https://leetcode.com/problems/same-tree/)